 The pattern of antenatal care depends on individual circumstances.
 For low risk pregnancies, all care will be given in the community.
 For higher risk pregnancies, care will be shared between hospital and community, as needed.

-Each consultation involves a physical and mental health assessment of the woman and physical wellbeing of the foetus.
+Each consultation involves a physical and mental health assessment of the woman and physical wellbeing of the fetus.

 Women should bring their hand-held notes and a urine sample to every clinic.

-15-17 weeks - QUAD screening for Down Syndrome and Spina Bifida, in the community clinic.
+- 15-17 weeks - QUAD screening for Down Syndrome and Spina Bifida, in the community clinic.
+See Blood Tests

 Details of MLU and Delivery Suite given.
 Tour of the unit arranged.